mdimranhossainwd/be-a-rdbms-rockstar-assignment/readme.md

 ### Tables

-- **Users**: Stores information about system users such as Admins and Customers.Each user has a unique email and basic contact details.
+- **Users**: Stores information about system users, including Admins and Customers.
+Each user has a unique email and basic contact details.
-- **Vehicles**: Stores vehicle information including registration number, vehicle type (car, bike, truck), and availability status.
+- **Vehicles**: Stores information about vehicles, such as registration number, vehicle type (car, bike, truck), and current availability status.
-- **Bookings**: Tracks rental transactions, linking users to specific vehicles with dates and total costs.
+- **Bookings**: Records rental details, linking users with the vehicles they rent, including rental start and end dates, booking status, and total rental cost.

 ### Table Relationships